Obsidian-StudiosInc/solitaire/README.md

 dial in the scaling of cards, and adjusting suit and font sizes based on screen size.

+Initial support for multi-screen! :eyes:
+Watch youtube or other while playing solitiare!

-This is a very early fork, contributions are welcome!
+This is a early fork, contributions are welcome!

 ## Build Instructions